-As an employer, you are likely aware of many of the federal employment laws simply due to the fact that they are the ones most often covered in the news, articles, and employment-related training.
-There are also many less-publicized federal laws and many more at the state, city, and municipality level about which you may not be aware – which could cause you to be out of compliance.
+As an employer, you are likely aware of many federal employment laws simply because they are most often covered in the news, articles, and employment-related training.
+However, there are also many less-publicized federal laws and many more at the state, city, and municipality levels about which you may not be aware – which could cause you to be out of compliance.

-Americans with Disabilities Act (ADA) – Requires reasonable accommodation for a disability, which may include a leave of absence.
+- Americans with Disabilities Act (ADA) – Requires reasonable accommodation for a disability, including a leave of absence.

 Examples of State/City/Municipality Laws.

-Sick Leave or “Kin Care” Leave – Many states, and some cities, require employers to provide paid sick leave for employees to use for personal illness or family member illness.
+- Sick Leave or “Kin Care” Leave – Many states and cities require employers to provide paid sick leave for employees to use for personal or family member illness.
 This is a growing trend right now across the nation.

-Bereavement Leave – While many companies provide bereavement leave as a policy, two states at present have mandated bereavement leave requirements (Oregon and Illinois).
+- Bereavement Leave – While many companies provide bereavement leave as a policy, two states currently have mandated bereavement leave requirements (Oregon and Illinois).

-Voting Leave – Many states have voting leave requirements (paid or unpaid) as well as posting requirements for notification of voting leave rights prior to specific elections.
+- Voting Leave – Many states have voting leave requirements (paid or unpaid) and posting requirements for notification of voting leave rights before specific elections.

-Maternity Leave – Some states, like California, provide leave protection under Pregnancy Disability Leave (PDL) in addition to coverage under ADA.
+- Maternity Leave – Some states, like California, provide leave protection under Pregnancy Disability Leave (PDL) and coverage under ADA.

-Emergency Responder Leave – Allows leave under certain situations to employees involved in emergency duties such as firefighting, emergency rescue, and law enforcement.
+- Emergency Responder Leave – Allows leaving under certain situations to employees involved in emergency duties such as firefighting, emergency rescue, and law enforcement.

-Veterans’ Day and/or Memorial Day activities leave – At present, one state (Massachusetts) requires employers to provide leave to eligible employees to attend Veterans’ Day and/or Memorial Day activities.
+- Veterans’ Day and/or Memorial Day activities leave – Currently, one state (Massachusetts) requires employers to provide leave to eligible employees to attend Veterans’ Day and/or Memorial Day activities.

-Federal Holiday Leave – Requires federal government employers to allow their employees to take time off on designated holidays.
+- Federal Holiday Leave – Federal government employers must allow employees to take time off on designated holidays.

 Government Contractors and Sub-Contractors

-Paid Sick Leave – Requires federal contractors to provide their employees with at least seven paid sick days.
+- Paid Sick Leave – Federal contractors must provide their employees with at least seven paid sick days.